LHNCBC/loinc-mapping-validator/README.md

 all the input columns plus a few new columns that indicate the validation status for each record.

-To use the command line too, you will need to work with Windows command terminals or Linux terminals.
+To use the command line tool, you will need to work with Windows command terminals or Linux terminals.
-- Install Node js on your system
+- Install Node.js on your system
 - Download this package

-To valid the test file that comes with this package:
+To validate the test file that comes with this package:

     cd into the directory where you saved this package node bin/validateLoincUnitCSV.js -i data/sample-test-file.csv -l LOINC -u UNIT